-The Planning Awards 2019, run by Planning and Placemaking Resource, will reward excellence in professional planning work and related activities, such as placemaking, urban design, economic development, housing and regeneration.
+Run by Planning and Placemaking Resource, the awards reward excellence in professional planning work and related activities such as placemaking, urban design, economic development, housing and regeneration.
 Spanning 25 categories, the competition will recognise outstanding planning work by councils, consultants, developers, lawyers, voluntary groups and other key players in the UK planning system.

-Participants have until 24 January to submit their entries, with entries received by 20 December benefitting from a discounted fee of £165 plus VAT.
+Participants have until 7 February to submit their entries.
 Charitable organisations can enter at half-price rates.
 All entries must relate to work either carried out or completed since 1 October 2017.
-In evaluating all submissions, an expert judging panel will be looking for evidence that entries have improved or are likely to improve the physical or environmental quality of a place or the economic or social well-being of a community or other, category-specific, criteria.
+In evaluating all submissions, our expert judging panel will be looking for evidence that entries have improved or are likely to improve the physical or environmental quality of a place or the economic or social well-being of a community or other, category-specific, criteria.

 The categories are: